mark-thompson/whole-foods-deliverance/README.md

 ## Requirements
-- A mac (the audio alerts are mac-specific; the other bits may work on PC.
-YMMV)
+- A computer (the audio alerts are Mac-specific; all other functionality works on Windows)
 - Python3.x (tested on 3.7) and Google Chrome (sorry)
 - An Amazon Whole Foods cart populated with items
 - Patience

 ## Installation
-- Open the terminal
+- Open Terminal (or Powershell if on Windows)
 - Clone this repo (or download and unpack manually):
   ```
   git clone https://github.com/mark-thompson/whole-foods-deliverance.git